mjr-portfolio/sql_show_project/README.md

 ## 📌 Project Overview

-This SQL project analyzes a global dataset of tech layoffs, focusing on patterns across company size, funding, geography, and time.
+This SQL project analyses a global dataset of tech layoffs, focusing on patterns across company size, funding, geography, and time.
 Using MySQL, the project involved full data cleaning and exploration to surface key trends in layoffs across the industry.

 ---